Analyzing Random Permutations for Cyclic Coordinate Descent: Introduction

 For matrices of the form \eqref{eq:AD} in \eqref{eq:q}, this paper proves similar convergence behavior for RPCD to what was proved in \cite{LeeW16a} for the special case \eqref{eq:Ainvariant}, in the regime defined by the following values of the parameters $n$, $\eps$, and $\ddd$:

 where $\crho$ is a positive or negative quantity of modest size, magnitude not much larger than $1$, and independent of $n$, $\eps$, and $\ddd$.
-We prove that the convergence rate guarantee of RPCD for problems defined by \eqref{eq:AD} is similar to that of RCD, and much better than that of CCD.
-We explain through analysis of a linear recurrence that captures the epoch-wise behavior of RPCD that the per-epoch objective improvement is bounded by a factor of approximately
+We prove that the convergence rate guarantee of RPCD for problems defined by \eqref{eq:AD} is similar to that of RCD, and much better than the rate bound for CCD.
+Specifically, we explain via analysis of a linear recurrence that captures the epoch-wise behavior of RPCD that the per-epoch objective improvement is bounded by a factor of approximately

 which is similar to the corresponding factors of approximately $1-\ddd$ and $1-2\ddd$ that are known for RCD (by different analyses), and significantly better than the factor of approximately $(1-\ddd/n^2)$ arising from worst-case theoretical guarantees for CCD.
-By the generalization to \eqref{eq:AD} (and thus \eqref{eq:Agen1}), we extend our understanding of the empirical behavior of RPCD, RCD, and CCD described at the beginning of Subsection~\ref{sec:previous}.
+By the generalization of \eqref{eq:Ainvariant} to \eqref{eq:AD} (and thus \eqref{eq:Agen1}), we extend our understanding of the empirical behavior of RPCD, RCD, and CCD described at the beginning of Section~\ref{sec:previous}.